graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

 handler that's suitable for your given server framework.
 We provide the following out of the box:

-- `PostGraphileResponseNode` - for Node, Express, Connect, Restify, and Fastify v2 (NOT v3)
+- `PostGraphileResponseNode` - for Node, Express, Connect, Nest, Restify, and Fastify v2 (NOT v3)
 - `PostGraphileResponseKoa` - for Koa
 - `PostGraphileResponseFastify3` - for Fastify v3